-You will submit your review in plain text (e.g. a .txt file or just cut and pasted into Canvas).
+You will submit the main part of your review in plain text (e.g. a .txt file or just cut and pasted into Canvas).
 That way the author can quickly cut and paste it.
-If you need to use pdf comments for equations or whatever, that's OK. .tex .doc and .docx formats are much harder to handle.
+If you need to use pdf markup comments or add images with equations or or whatever, that's OK.
+Please attach a text note indicating that you are doing markups in Canvas, however, so that the author and I know.